 Similarly, before thinking about metrics, think about – in qualitative terms – what it’s really important to find out.
 We’ve touched on this before – when warning against becoming fixated on phishing susceptibility rates.

-At CybSafe, we advocate keeping a close eye on three things: security awareness, security behaviours and security culture – the ABC of information security.
+At CybSafe, we advocate keeping a close eye on three things: security awareness, security behaviors and security culture – the ABC of information security.

 For us, that means CISOs need to focus on:

-- What people know and understand about how to stay safe online (awareness)
+- What people know and understand about how to stay safe online (information security awareness)

-- How people really behave when presented with attacks (behaviour)
+- How people really behave when presented with attacks (behavior)